Computer Science

 GCSE

 Students follow the GCSE Computer Science OCR course.
-This includes two exams and a single NEA component.
+This includes two compulsory exams components.
 The assessment and content is detailed below.

 UNIT ASSESSMENT CONTENT